tirefire/armadildo/README.md

 # armadildo
-the talyor sweff of what now?
+you the talyor sweff of what now?